-Professor Vaughan has represented hundreds of corporate and individual clients.
-He is a member of the Bar of North Carolina and the District of Columbia, all Federal courts and the United States Supreme Court.
-He has published articles in the North Carolina Bar Quarterly, North Carolina Magazine and in publications of the National Association of Attorneys General.
+Don has represented hundreds of corporate and individual clients.
+He is a member of the Bar of North Carolina and the District of Columbia, all Federal Courts and the United States Supreme Court.
+He has published articles in the North Carolina Bar Quarterly, North Carolina Magazine, and in publications of the National Association of Attorneys General.
 He is also a frequent public speaker.